loopbackio/loopback.io/pages/en/contrib/Doc-style-guide.md

 ## Headings

 Use [sentence case](http://grammar.about.com/od/rs/g/Sentence-Case.htm) for headings.
-Basically, capitalize the first word; other words are only capitalized if they would normally be capitalized in a sentence.
+Always capitalize the first word; other words are capitalized if they would normally be capitalized in a sentence.

 Page titles are rendered as heading1 tags.
 Therefore, use:

-* `##` for top-level headings.
+- `##` for top-level headings.
-* `###` for the next level of sub-headings.
+- `###` for the next level of sub-headings.
-*   **Heading4** for the next level.
+- **Heading4** for the next level.

 Avoid using **Heading5** headings and lower as that generally presents too many levels of headings, and it's often better to reorganize.
 However, if you cannot avoid, there is no strict prohibition from using them.